Grevillea acerata

-Grevillea acerata, is a plant in the family Proteaceae and which is endemic to New South Wales.
+Grevillea acerata is a species of flowering plant in the family Proteaceae.
+It is endemic to New South Wales, Australia.
 It is a spreading shrub with more or less linear leaves and groups of woolly cream-coloured to grey flowers in groups on the ends of the branches.
 It is similar to Grevillea sphacelata and is only known from the Gibraltar Range National Park and nearby Glen Elgin.

 Description

 Grevillea acerata is a spreading shrub which grows to a height of 0.6-1.3 m and has more or less linear leaves which are 10-30 mm long and 1-2 m wide.
 The edges of the leaves are rolled under and partly or completely cover the lower surface which is covered with silky to woolly hairs.
 The flowers are arranged in more or less spherical groups 10-20 mm in diameter on the ends of branches.
 The tepals are covered with woolly hairs which are grey to cream-coloured and rusty-coloured near the base of the flower.
 The pistil is 9-12 mm long and hairy.
 Flowering occurs in spring and sporadically throughout the rest of the year.
 The fruit that follows is a hairy, oval-shaped, wrinkled follicle long.

-This grevillea is similar to both Grevillea sphacelata and G. buxifolia.
+This grevillea is similar to both G. sphacelata and G. buxifolia.